What should I do if my baggage is damaged, delayed or lost?

 Any other item that in our opinion could be used to endanger the aircraft or any of its passengers.

 Golf bags and ski equipment charges are 30GBP/ 43EUR/ 46CHF/ 1180CZK/ 180PLN per flight for each item up to 20kg but you can save £5 by pre-booking online »

 Other Outsize and Sporting Items

-For the carriage of other outsize and sporting items such as snowboards, bicycles, surfboards and body boards please see below.
+For the carriage of other outsize and sporting items such as snowboards, bicycles, surfboards and body boards please see below or click here for more information.
 To pre-book large water sports equipment and for charges for other, non listed sports equipment, please contact the Call Centre.
 Please note that no item of sporting equipment can exceed 6ft in length.
 We cannot guarantee extra space on the flight on which you are booked for such items.
 If space is not available, the items will be sent on the next flight with available space.
 Special conditions apply to the carriage of sports and outsize items.